 When the module iterator is used by the seq, add, or mul commands, Maple first checks if the module is an object that exports the numelems command.
-If so, it will call the numelems command to determine how large to preallocate the result, and the hasNext and getNext procedures will return exactly that many elements.
-If the module does not export a numelems method, Maple will increase the result, which will consume more space (as intermediate results are discarded) and time (garbage collection).
+If so, it will call the numelems command to determine how large to preallocate the result, and the hasNext and getNext procedures must return exactly that many elements.
+If the module does not export a numelems method, Maple will enlarge the result as needed, which will consume more space (as intermediate results are discarded) and time (garbage collection), although Maple will try to do this as efficiently as possible.